appsody/integration-test/docs/JENKINS.md

             git clone https://github.com/appsody/integration-test.git
             bats integration-test/ubuntu/integration_test/integration_tests.bats
             ```
-    * if stuff like "make" isn't found then log into the windows node ask jenkinstest and edit the env path to include the directory where its stored (C:\ProgramData\chocolatey\bin). may need to disconnect the node and reconnect it for it to pick up the path changes
+    * if stuff like "make" isn't found then log into the windows node as jenkinstest and edit the env path to include the directory where its stored (C:\ProgramData\chocolatey\bin). may need to disconnect the node and reconnect it for it to pick up the path changes